googleinterns/step/walkthroughs/week-0-setup/github-setup-walkthrough.md

 Go to [GitHub](https://github.com/) and register for an account.

-Make sure you use your own email address here, not your SPS account!
+Make sure you use your own email address here, not your @google.com account!

 ## Unlink Google's Repo